- You can sell a home with a VA loan at any time.

 Selling your home with an existing mortgage balance is certainly possible.
 In fact, many homeowners do just that if they’re looking to upsize or downsize before the end of the loan term.

 With VA mortgages, you can technically sell the home whenever you want.
-The VA has no requirements when it comes to the timeframe of selling the home.
+The VA has no requirements regarding the timeframe for selling the home.

-Your lender may prefer you to stay in the home for at least a year, but you can sell before that time period with a legitimate reason such as a PCS.
+Your lender may prefer you to stay in the home for at least a year or until you have enough equity to break even.
+However, you can sell before that time period with a legitimate reason, such as a Permanent Change of Station (PCS).

 What Happens When You Sell a House With a VA Mortgage?